chestnyh/trading-assist/docs/onboarding-ticket-text.md

 This ticket is created to familarize new team members with project.
 Introduce tools and approaches we use here.

+## Disclaimer

+If you encounter any problems or have questions while completing the steps in this ticket, don't hesitate to ask team members for help.
+We're here to support you and ensure a smooth onboarding experience.

 ## Team Collaboration

 First of all you should check that you have accesses to all instruments we use for development and communicating between team members.
 So we use: